Max Reinhardt: Career

 In 1890, he gave his debut on a private stage in Vienna with the stage name Max Reinhardt (possibly after the protagonist Reinhard Werner in Theodor Storm's novella Immensee).
 In 1893 he performed at the re-opened Salzburg City Theatre.
 One year later, Reinhardt relocated to Germany, joining the Deutsches Theater ensemble under director Otto Brahm in Berlin.

-Reinhardt was one of the contributors of the Swedish avant-garde theatre magazine Thalia between 1910 and 1913.
+Reinhardt was one of the contributors to the Swedish avant-garde theatre magazine Thalia between 1910 and 1913.
 In 1918 Reinhardt purchased Schloss Leopoldskron castle in Salzburg.

 In October 1922 Reinhardt was in the audience when The Dybbuk was staged by the Vilna Troupe at the Roland Theater in Vienna.
 Reinhardt rushed backstage and congratulated the actors.
 At the time he was already recognized in Austria as distinguished theater director.
 A couple of months before his endorsement for The Dybbuk, Reinhardt had again successfully staged Jedermann (Everyman) for the Salzburg Festival.